Overview – Marojejy NP

 Philip is the author of the Insight Guide to Madagascar.

-Marojejy National Park (Parc National de Marojejy) protects the rugged wilderness of the Marojejy mountain range, which rises about 2000m/6560ft above the surrounding plains.
-It is known for its floral diversity, which is especially rich in fern and palm species.
-The mountain offers excellent hiking opportunities in pristine rainforest, including a climb up to Mt Marojejy peak.
+Marojejy National Park (Parc National de Marojejy) protects a steep, rugged mountain wilderness that towers about 2,000m/6,500ft above the surrounding plains.
+Known for its floral diversity, Marojejy is rich in fern and palm species, but it also protects plenty of wildlife.
+The park has been a Unesco World Heritage Site since 2007.
+It offers excellent hiking opportunities in pristine rainforest, including an ascent to the 2,132m/6,995ft summit.

-High Season September to November (The cabins get booked up)
+High Season September to November (Book cabins in advance)

 Size 598km² / 231mi²